nomad-software/screensaver/README.md

 ## Prerequisites

-* You will need a X11 based Linux distribution.
+* You will need a X11 based Linux distribution to run the launcher.
     * The launcher does not support [Wayland](https://wayland.freedesktop.org/) yet.
 * You will need a working Go compiler and Ebiten Linux packages installing.
     * https://go.dev